iamalexbrady/iamalexbrady.github.io/docs/_articles/ab_is1.md

 alex brady is a whole \*\*\*\* lot.
 This is part one in an infinite series on the defintions of alex brady.

-**Note:** We start with the definition of alexbrady, which, as you will see, encapsulates all of alex brady. **Both** will be expounded on at a later time.
+<p class="text-small"><b>Note:</b> We start with the definition of alexbrady, which, as you will see, encapsulates all of alex brady.
+Both will be expounded on at a later time.<p>

 ## alexbrady is entirety and all.
 - alexbrady is the concept of unbroken wholeness